 - Students will be expected to submit a hard and soft copy of the completed thesis/dissertation on completion of their

 - After completion of a student’s course, the student must work for a maize industry related organisation or institution in the RSA for a period equivalent to the period for which the bursary was awarded.

 - Failure to work for an industry related organisation or institution, as approved by the Maize Trust, will affect an immediate repayment by the student of such amount(s) as the student had received.

 - Interest at prime overdraft rate will be calculated as from the date of non-compliance until the actual date of repayment.
 The student will be exempt from repayment of such portion of the amount(s) pro rata to the period for which the student has been employed.

-- The Trust reserves the right as custodian of the bursary to change the policy, as and when it deems it necessary, but this will only be done with prior notification.
+- The Trust reserves the right as custodian of the bursary to change the policy, as and when it deems it necessary, and this may be done without prior notification.